sensu/sensu-docs/content/sensu-core/1.8/migration.md

 ### 2. Translate checks

-Review your Sensu 1.x check configuration for the following attribute, and make the corresponding updates to your Sensu Go configuration.
+Review your Sensu 1.x check configuration for the following attributes, and make the corresponding updates to your Sensu Go configuration.

 | 1.x attribute | Manual updates required in Sensu Go config |
 | ------------- | ------------- |
-`::: foo :::` | Update the syntax for token substitution from triple colons to using curly braces.
+`::: foo :::` | Update the syntax for token substitution from triple colons to curly braces.
 For example: `{{{ foo }}}` `stdin: true`  | No updates required.
 Sensu Go checks accept data on stdin by default.
-`handlers: default` | Sensu Go no longer has the concept of a default handler, so you'll need to create a handler called default to continue using this pattern.
+`handlers: default` | Sensu Go no longer has the concept of a default handler, so you'll need to create a handler named `default` to continue using this pattern.
 `subdues` | Check subdues are not available in Sensu Go.
-`standalone: true` | Standalone checks are no longer supported in Sensu Go, although [similar functionality can be achieved using role-based access control, assets, and entity subscriptions][26].
-The translator assigns all 1.x standalone checks to a `standalone` subscription in Sensu Go, so you can add the `standalone` subscription to a Sensu Go agent configuration.
+`standalone: true` | Standalone checks are not supported in Sensu Go, although similar functionality can be achieved using [role-based access control, assets, and entity subscriptions][26].
+The translator assigns all 1.x standalone checks to a `standalone` subscription in Sensu Go.
+Configure one or more Sensu Go agents with the `standalone` subscription to execute formerly-standalone checks.
 `metrics: true` | See the section on [translating metric checks](#translating-metric-checks).
 `proxy_requests` | See the section on [translating proxy requests](#translating-proxy-requests-and-proxy-entities).
 `subscribers: roundrobin...` | Remove `roundrobin` from the subscription name, and add the `round_robin` check attribute set to `true`.